nchucvml/CSFT/README.md

 ## Instruction
 First, download the 4 datasets and put them into ``../datasets/``.
 The URL is in ``../datasets/datasets_URL.txt``.

-Second, download the pretrained weight. https://drive.google.com/file/d/1VDAcBOM1CWzEMD9rfzt5zsuostxvpLI1/view?usp=drive_link
+Second, download the pretrained weight and put it into ``../weights/``. https://drive.google.com/file/d/1VDAcBOM1CWzEMD9rfzt5zsuostxvpLI1/view?usp=drive_link

 ### Requirements